-Platform The Platform Lift enables personnel or equipment to be lifted from street level to room as they expand.

-Lift: floor level or vice versa.
+Platform lift: The platform lift enables personnel or equipment to be lifted from street level to floor level or vice versa.

-Slide-outs: The slide-outs are expandable sections that increase the size of the procedure
+Slide-outs: The slide-outs are expandable sections that increase the size of the procedure room as they expand.